Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Introduction

+\begin{enumerate} \item This paper proposes the \textbf{MLS tensor format} to strike a superior balance between representation capability and energy efficiency. \textbf{The element-wise scaling} improves the dynamic range of data representation, and by using \textbf{the group-wise scaling}, the element-wise exponent bitwidth can be kept low, so that the intra-group accumulation can be conducted with integer accumulation units for higher energy efficiency.
+We elaborate the corresponding low-bit training framework to leverage the MLS tensor format, and analyze that our MLS tensor format can be manipulated efficiently with our \textbf{low-bit tensor convolution arithmetic}.

-\begin{enumerate} \item This paper proposes the \textbf{MLS tensor format} and the corresponding low-bit training framework to leverage it, in which the core parts are the \textbf{dynamic quantization} procedure and the \textbf{low-bit tensor convolution arithmetic}.
-Our framework conducts MACs in convolutions efficiently, without hurting the model accuracy. \item Experimental results demonstrate the representational capability of the MLS format: For training ResNet, VGG, and GoogleNet on CIFAR-10, using 1-bit mantissa and 2-bit exponent for each element can achieve an accuracy loss within $1\%$.
-For training these models on ImageNet, 4-bit mantissa and 2-bit exponent are adequate to achieve an accuracy loss within $1\%$. \item We implement Register Transfer Language (RTL) designs of computing units with different arithmetic.
+\item Experimental results demonstrate the representational capability of the MLS format: For training ResNets, VGG-16, and GoogleNet on CIFAR-10, using 1-bit mantissa and 2-bit exponent for each element can achieve an accuracy loss within $1\%$.
+For training these models on ImageNet, 4-bit mantissa and 2-bit exponent are adequate to achieve an accuracy loss within $1\%$.

+\item We conduct \textbf{hardware design of low-bit tensor convolution arithmetic with MLS format}, and shows that our framework can indeed conduct MACs in convolutions efficiently, without degrading the model accuracy.
+We implement Register Transfer Language (RTL) designs of computing units with different arithmetic.
 And the energy consumption simulation shows that training a variety of models with our framework could achieve $8.3\sim 10.2\times$ and $1.9\sim 2.3\times$ higher energy efficiency than training with 32-bit and 8-bit~\cite{hfp8} floating-point arithmetic.
-On the other hand, we can achieve much higher accuracy than previous fixed-point training frameworks~\cite{wage,fullint} with comparable energy efficiency.
+On the other hand, we can achieve much higher accuracy than previous fixed-point training frameworks~\cite{wage,fullint} with comparable energy efficiency. \end{enumerate}